 I adore fruitcake in any permutation so when I stumbled on this recipe I knew I needed to give it a bash.
 You stir everything together easily by hand and if you like butter on your fruit bread, this is the perfect vessel in which to enjoy it.

-- 300ml strongly brewwed hot Earl Grey tea
+- 300 ml strongly brewed hot Earl Grey tea

-- Place all the fruit in a bowl and cover with the hot tea.
+- Place all the fruit in a bowl and cover it with hot tea.
 Leave to soak overnight.

 - Preheat the oven to 150C/130C Fan and line a 900g/2lb loaf tin with non-stick baking paper.